holokit/holokit-unity-sdk/README.md

 <img width="374" alt="image" src="https://github.com/holoi/holokit-unity-sdk/assets/44870300/6daa7737-49e6-4403-9f95-a1eedd88506d">

 After setting up the `AR Session`, `HoloKit XROrigin`, and UI components, you can add any 3D object to the scene, such as a cube.
 When you build your project onto an iPhone, you'll be able to view your object in both screen AR mode and stereoscopic rendering mode with a HoloKit headset.

+## Advanced Features

+### Reset World Origin

+The SDK enables resetting the ARKit `ARSession` world origin to a specified position and rotation.
+Import the `Reset World Origin` package sample for how to use this feature in code.

+### AR Background Video Enhancement

 ## Community and Feedback